saraozn/tp/docs/UserGuide.md

 **Q**: How do I open Terminal?<br>
 **A**: If you are a Windows user, press the Windows key + R to open the Run window, then type wt and click OK.<br>
-If you are using a Mac, click the Launchpad icon in the Dock, type Terminal in the search field, then click Terminal.
+If you are using a Mac, click the Launchpad icon in the Dock, type Terminal in the search field, then click Terminal. <br>
+If you are using a Linux system, press Ctrl + Alt + T key to open up Terminal.

 --------------------------------------------------------------------------------------------------------------------